litlfred/ITI.VHL/input/pagecontent/volume-1.md

 #### XX.1.2.2 Retrieve PKI Material

-This transactions is used by a VHL Receiver or VHL Sharer to retrieve PKI material previously published to a Trust Anchor.
+This transactions is used by a {{ linkvhlr }} or {{ linkvhls }} to retrieve PKI material previously published to a {{ linkta }}.
 Retrieved key material should be able to be distinguised by the participating jurisdiction, use case context, and key usage.

 For more details see the detailed [transaction description](ITI-YY2.html)